fgclue/storekit/README.md

     send_message(storekit::Message::Install("sl"))
 }
 ```

+### Backend list
+- Arch (IN DEVELOPMENT!!!)
+    - needs libalpm bindings, then it's just doing the functions
+    - partial updates not allowed

 ## Adding your own backends
 1. Add a rust file in `src/backends/modules/`, set its name to the id of your backend followed by `.rs`.